pharaujo/pharaujo.github.io/_posts/2015/2015-07-06-multiple-dns-resolvers-in-os-x.markdown

 date: '2015-07-06 23:41'
 ---

 Lately I've been trying out [consul](https://consul.io) and I love some of its core concepts.
-One of them is service discovery, which is provided through either a HTTP API or a DNS interface.
+One of them is service discovery, which is provided through either an HTTP API or a DNS interface.

 The DNS interface works well, but it's hard to try out on your own laptop.
 Sure, you can `dig @<consul_server_ip> -p 8600` but anything else turns out to be difficult.